UK-AS-HIVE/meteor-file-registry/README.md

 #### Media.pickLocalFile([options,] cb) - _client_
 opens a file selector on the client, and uploads selected files to the FileRegistry.
 Accepts an options object that contains any valid input tag attributes.
+  * `options` - if specified, the following keys maybe present:
+    * `immediate` - if set to True, then cb will be called as soon as `fileId` is available, instead of waiting for the upload to complete
+    * `attributes` - if present, attributes will be added to the temporary `<input>` tag verbatim
-After each file in the upload completes, the passed callback function will be called with a single parameter:
+  * `cb` - After each file in the upload completes, the passed callback function will be called with a single parameter:
     * `fileId` - `_id` of uploaded document in FileRegistry collection

 _Example:_

-    Media.pickLocalFile {multiple: true, accept: '.jpg'}, (fileId) -> console.log "Completed upload of new file, ", fileId
+    Media.pickLocalFile {attributes: {multiple: true, accept: '.jpg'}}, (fileId) -> console.log "Completed upload of new file, ", fileId

 #### Media.capturePhoto(cb) - _client_
 take a photo using the default photo app or a webcam in browser, and send it to the server.
 After the upload completes, the passed callback function will be called with a single parameter:
   * `fileId` - _id of uploaded document in FileRegistry collection

 #### Media.captureAudio() - _client_
 capture an audio clip using the default recording app or in browser, and send it to the server